If you’re looking for somewhere to see seals in California then you’re in the right place.

-This post covers all of the best places to see seals in California.
+This post covers all of the best places to see seals & sea lions in California from San Diego to Los Angeles to San Francisco.

 La Jolla Cove

-La Jolla Cove is an excellent seal beach located within the La Jolla neighborhood of San Diego.
+Based on firsthand experience, I’d say that the best sea lion & seal beach in California is at La Jolla Cove which is located within the La Jolla neighborhood of San Diego.

-They have a resident population of Pacific harbor seals that you’ll find either lounging on the beach or on the rocks surrounding the cove.
+They have a resident population of Pacific harbor seals and sea lions that you’ll find either lounging on the beach or relaxing on the rocks surrounding the cove.

-You can either view the seals from above at Point La Jolla or join them down on the beach.
+You can see the seals/sea lions from above at Point La Jolla or join them down on the beach for an even better view.

-Most people get out onto the sea and go kayaking!
-This allows you to get closer to the seals and ride alongside them.
+Most people choose to get out onto the sea on a sea kayaking tour around La Jolla!
+This allows you to get closer to the seals & sea lions and ride right alongside them.

 Address: La Jolla Cove, 1100 Coast Blvd. (at Girard Ave), La Jolla, CA 92037